meejah/txtorcon/docs/guide.rst

 --------------

 You will need a connection to a Tor instance for txtorcon to control.
-This can be either an already-running tor that you're authorized to connect to, or a tor instance that has been freshly launched by txtorcon.
+This can be either an already-running Tor that you're authorized to connect to, or a Tor instance that has been freshly launched by txtorcon.

-We abstract "a tor instance" behind the :class:`txtorcon.Tor` class, which provides a very high-level API for all the other things you might want to do with that Tor:
+We abstract "a Tor instance" behind the :class:`txtorcon.Tor` class, which provides a very high-level API for all the other things you might want to do:

  - make client-type connections over tor (see ":ref:`guide_client_use`");
  - change its configuration (see ":ref:`guide_configuration`");
  - monitor its state (see ":ref:`guide_state`");
- - offer hidden-/onion- services via tor (see ":ref:``");
+ - offer hidden-/onion- services via Tor (see ":ref:`guide_onions`");
+ - create and use custom circuits (see ":ref:`guide_custom_circuits`");
  - issue low-level commands (see ":ref:`protocol`")

 The actual control-protocol connection to tor is abstracted behind